prantlf/grunt-html-dom-snapshot/README.md

 }
 ```

-If you want to run Chrome in Travis CI, override the `chromeOptions` object with yours and disable the sandbox with `--no-sandbox`.
-Chrome sandbox appears not working in Docker containers used by Travis.
+If you want to run Chrome in Travis CI, override the `chromeOptions` object with yours and disable the sandbox with `--no-sandbox`. **Chrome sandbox appears not working in Docker containers used by Travis**, but Chrome enbales it by default there.
 For example:

 ```js
 'html-dom-snapshot': {